 (LEFT) By 1993, the Somali air force looked like this – it’s entire compliment of aircraft reduced to rusting jets, beyond salvage.
 This photo is of a duo of Hawker Hunter T.77’s at Baidoa in January 1993.
 (United Nations) (RIGHT) The Mogadishu airport, busy once again, after it became a center of operations for the UN and Task Force Ranger.
 (Department of Defense)

 Hearts and Minds.
 (LEFT) A Marine PR officer hands out leaflets to local Somalis.
-(RIGHT) A Marine holding a Somali baby, waits in turn for US Naval doctors to examine the child.
+(RIGHT) A Marine holding a Somali baby waits in turn for US Naval doctors to examine the child.

 (LEFT) US Marines move from house to house in search of illegal weapons.
 The man climbing through the window is armed with some heavy ordnance in the form of an 84mm M136 AT4 anti-tank bazooka — a weapon first designed and manufactured in Sweden.
 Although the Marines spent their fair share of time in Somalia, attempting to restore peace and thwarting the warring clans, their activities were overshadowed by the operations of Delta Force and the Rangers who arrived much later.
-Incidentally, one of the US Marines who took part in these early ops was Warlord Mohammed Farrah Aidid’s own US-Educated son, Hussein Farrah, who in 1996, took over leadership of the Habr Gadr clan after the death of his father.
+Incidentally, one of the US Marines who took part in these early operations was Warlord Mohammed Farrah Aidid’s own US-educated son, Hussein Farrah, who in 1996, took over leadership of the Habr Gadr clan after the death of his father.